Also known as: CMV mononucleosis and Cytomegalovirus (CMV)

 CMV is a type of herpes virus.
 The virus remains in your body for the rest of your life.
 If your immune system becomes weakened in the future, this virus may have the chance to reactivate, causing symptoms.

 Less common symptoms include:

 Your health care provider will perform a physical exam and feel your belly area.
-The liver and spleen may be tender when they are gently pressed (palpated).
-There may be a skin rash.
+Your liver and spleen may be tender when they are gently pressed (palpated).
+You may have a skin rash.